junxit/us-congress-bills-110/bill.md

 - **(1)** in subsection (b)(1)(B), by striking “and” at the end;
 - **(2)** in subsection (b)(1)(C), by striking the period at the end and inserting “; and”;
 - **(3)** by adding at the end of subsection (b)(1) the following:
-  > - **(D)** for agencies subject to sections 901 and other agencies designated by the Comptroller General, an assessment of their overall degree of cooperation in making personnel available for interview, providing written answers to questions, submitting to an oath authorized by the Comptroller General under section 711, granting access to records, providing timely comments to draft reports, adopting recommendations in reports and responding to such other matters as the Comptroller General deems appropriate in carrying out his duties under authority of sections 711–720 or any other provisions of law.
+  > - **(D)** for agencies subject to sections 901–903 and other agencies designated by the Comptroller General, an assessment of their overall degree of cooperation in making personnel available for interview, providing written answers to questions, submitting to an oath authorized by the Comptroller General under section 711, granting access to records, providing timely comments to draft reports, adopting recommendations in reports and responding to such other matters as the Comptroller General deems appropriate in carrying out his duties under authority of sections 711–720 or any other provisions of law.

 - **(4)** in subsection (c)(2)(B), by striking “and” at the end;
-- **(5)** in subsection (c)(3), by striking the period at the end and inserting “; and”; and
+- **(5)** in subsection (c)(3), by striking the period at the end and inserting “; and”, and
 - **(6)** by adding at the end of subsection (c) the following:
   > - **(4)** as soon as practicable when an agency does not, within a reasonable time of a request by the Comptroller General, make personnel available for interview, provide written answers to questions, grant access to records, or submit to an oath authorized by the Comptroller General under sections 711–720 or any other provisions of law.